21st November 2019

 Don’t forget about the colour scheme, satisfying font size, comfortable leading and spacing between layout elements.
 It all makes a big difference in how everyone experiences your website.

 When you finally launch a website you should start tracking its performance.
-In most cases, a primary objective for a charity website are donations.
+In most cases, a primary objective for a charity website is donations.
 Therefore, it is imperative you keep a close eye on the effectiveness of your donation funnel.

 That is not all, though.
 While not every page will have a monetary goal, it will certainly have a job that can be measured.
 For example, the about us page will try to introduce your charity to a reader.
 Thanks to tools like HotJar or Google Analytics, we can see through the reader’s eyes to better understand how they consume the content.